Benjamin Keene: 1718 to 1746

 Keene graduated from Pembroke College, Cambridge in 1718 and completed his legal studies at the Dutch university of Leiden.
 Family connections brought him to the notice of Secretary of State and Norfolk magnate, Viscount Townshend (1674–1738), who sent him to Madrid in 1723, first as an officer of the South Sea Company, then Consul from 1724.

 The South Sea Company was established to hold commercial rights awarded to Britain in the 1713 Treaty of Utrecht, allowing access to the closed markets of Spanish America.
-They included the Asiento de Negros to supply 5,000 slaves a year and Navio de Permiso, permitting limited direct sales in Porto Bello and Veracruz.
+They included the Asiento de Negros to supply 5,000 slaves a year and Navío de Permiso, permitting limited direct sales in Porto Bello and Veracruz.
 The company was acquired by the British government after going bankrupt in the 1720 'South Sea Bubble' and became a state enterprise.

 The asiento itself was marginally profitable and has been described as a 'commercial illusion'; between 1717 and 1733, only eight ships were sent from Britain to the Americas.
 The real benefit was in carrying smuggled goods that evaded customs duties, demand from Spanish colonists creating a large and profitable black market.
 There was also a significant legitimate trade; British goods were imported through Cadiz, either for sale locally or re-exported to the colonies, Spanish dye and wool going the other way.
-A leading City of London merchant called the trade 'the best flower in our garden.'
+In 1743, a leading City of London merchant called the trade "the best Flower in our Garden."

 The Spanish resented being forced to open their colonial markets, partly due to the prevailing economic theory of mercantilism, which viewed trade as a finite resource.
 This meant an increase in Britain's share was at the expense of Spain's and wars were often fought over commercial issues.
 Utrecht had also confirmed British possession of the Spanish ports of Gibraltar and Mahón; their desire to regain them was a factor in the 1718 to 1720 War of the Quadruple Alliance, as well Spanish support for the Jacobite rising of 1719.
 This made the post of British Consul highly important, held by someone of skill and intelligence.

 Keene's first major role was to negotiate the Treaty of Seville, ending the 1727 to 1729 Anglo-Spanish War; credit for the treaty was taken by William Stanhope, who returned from two years absence in London for the purpose.
 He also negotiated the 1739 Convention of El Pardo, an attempt to prevent war between the two states; the terms were denounced by British merchants, and never ratified.

 With the outbreak of the War of Jenkins' Ear in 1739, he returned to London, and was elected Member of Parliament for Maldon.
 Part of Henry Pelham's Whig administration, he was re-elected for West Looe in 1741; from 1741 to 1744, he was a member of the Board of Trade, then Paymaster of Pensions from 1745 to 1746.